jenncash29/Enova-Electronics-Store-Project/README.md

 **Zero USD Price Orders:** There are 158 orders with a listed price of USD 0.
 The reasons for these zero-priced orders are unclear—they could be due to special promotions, giveaways, or customer service issues.
 The orders were retained as it represents less than 1% of the data.

 **Missing or Nonsensical Country Codes:** There are 206 orders with missing or nonsensical country codes.
 These entries may indicate data entry errors or issues during the data transformation process.
 The orders were retained as it represents less than 1% of the data.

+# Next Steps
+To enhance our data analysis and gain deeper insights, we can incorporate additional dimensions.

+**Customer Feedback:** Collect and analyze customer feedback, including product ratings and return reasons.
+This will help us understand customer preferences and pain points across different seasons, enabling us to tailor more personalized and effective marketing strategies.

+**A/B Testing:** Implement A/B testing to evaluate the effectiveness of our various marketing campaigns, especially the seasonal campaigns.
+This approach will allow us to determine which strategies resonate best with our customers and optimize our marketing efforts accordingly.

+**Web Events Tracking:** Add a web_events table to monitor website traffic.
+By analyzing user behavior and sales funnels, we can identify areas for improvement in the customer journey and enhance the overall user experience on our site.